 The Olympus Tracker 8-16x25mm is known for its strong zooming capacity and high-quality optics, which makes it one of the best binoculars in Singapore if you’ve got the farthest seat on a concert or a show.

 It’s also an ideal travel-buddy if you need to get a clearer view of the city or urban sceneries.
 The longer eye-relief range gives you enough space for a full wide-angle.

 It also features a UV protection coating so you can enjoy carefree viewing even on extremely sunny days.
-Overall, we think this is a nice option for general or casual use.
+Overall, we think this is a the best binoculars for casual, everyday use.

 - Porro Prism

 - Excellent zooming capacity

 Many customers shared that they were able to enjoy a show or get a full scenic view with the Olympus Tracker 8-16x25mm.
 Though some said that the eyepieces were a bit hard to adjust, they’re still satisfied with their purchase. ‘

 An Amazon customer posted this feedback: